Monts-sur-Orne

 Monts-sur-Orne (/fr/) is a commune in the department of Orne, northwestern France.
 The municipality was established on 1 January 2018 by merger of the former communes of Goulet (the seat), Montgaroult and Sentilly.

 Population

 The former commune of Sentilly had a 2019 population of 128.

 Geography

 The commune is made up of the following collection of villages and hamlets, Goulet, Pommereux, Montgaroult, Sentilly, Vaux le Bardoult, Fontaine and Vloger.
 It also borders the area known as Suisse Normande.

 The commune is within the area known as the Plaine d'Argentan, which is known for its cereal growing fields and horse stud farms.

 Monts-sur-Orne along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-The commune has two rivers running through it, the River Orne and one of its tributaries the River Houay.
+The commune has two rivers running through it, the Orne and one of its tributaries the Houay.